gkolluri/slate/source/kulfy-io/index.html.md

 }
 ```

-This endpoint retrieves all trending keywords per language.
+This endpoint retrieves config of the client keyboard.

 ### HTTP Request